kevindmoore/supa_manager/example/example.md

 uses an api key & secret and url that are in use, the example stores theses values in a secrets.json file stored in the assets directory of the example project.
 You'll have to create your own to use the example project.
 The example project uses Riverpod but you can use whatever state management system you'd like.
-Here is the initialization in `maind.dart`:
+Here is the initialization in `main.dart`:

 ```dart
 void main() async {